aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 }
 ```

-> Note the root class namespace in the mapping uses a `\\` escape sequence
+> Note the class namespace in the mappings use a `\\` escape sequence.

-The class namespacing convention then follows the directory hierarchy starting from the mapped directory on down.
+The PSR-4 class namespacing convention then follows the directory hierarchy under the PSR-4 mapping, starting from the PSR-4 mapped directory on down.

+Using the example above, The app directory in the root of the project will map to the `\App` namespace and a configs subdurectory of the app directiory will map to the `\App\Config` namespace.
+Therefore a
-For example the class `User` in the file app/user.php will map to the \App\User namespace and the class Database in the file app/configs/database.php file will map to \App\Config\Database namespace
+a class `User` in the file app/user.php will have a fully qualified class name of `\App\User` and a class Database in a file app/configs/database.php file will have a fully qualified class name of `\App\Config\Database`.

 ## The Composer.json structure